KSP-KOS/KOS/doc/source/tutorials.rst

     Starts with a basic proportional feedback loop and develops, in stages, a complete PID-loop to control the throttle of a simple rocket design.

 :doc:`Execute Node script <tutorials/exenode>`
-    Describes a generic "execute manuever node" script to be a one-size-fits-all solution to many situations in KSP.
+    ZiwKerman describes a generic "execute manuever node" script to be a one-size-fits-all solution to many situations in KSP.
 If you can make a manuever node for something, exenode will execute it.